 Life certificate for the Swiss pension AHV/AVS

-Due to the COVID-19 pandemic, the Swiss Compensation Office (SCO) in Geneva is now accepting – and until the end of 2020 – the life certificate, filled out and signed by the insured Swiss abroad, together with a copy of a valid identity document (with photo).
+Due to the COVID-19 pandemic, the Swiss Compensation Office (SCO) in Geneva is now accepting – and until further notice – the life certificate, filled out and signed by the insured Swiss abroad, together with a copy of a valid identity document (with photo).
 The documents can be sent to the Embassy of Switzerland in Ottawa, which will then forward them to the competent office in Geneva.